 Wednesday – time to hit the streets again and get exploring.
 This time by myself.
 First up the Imperial Palace East Gardens.
 I managed to navigate the trains successfully – in itself an achievement.
-A local sim and google maps is really essential here – there is very little help otherwise.
+A local sim and google maps is really essential here.
 The gardens were nice.
 Tokyo really does get great autumnal colours.

 I strolled away from Chiyoda where the palace is and towards Korakuen.
 I found a much smaller and less touristy temple to check out.
 After stopping for a coffee and some food I kept strolling towards Akihabara – stopping to grab some street shots.
 The rail network which is everywhere looks pretty cool.